 The Music Therapy Equivalency (MTE) is a non-degree option designed for men and women who have completed a degree in music.
 The course of study is tailored to meet the needs of each student; credit requirements depend upon courses already completed.
 Students may be exempt from certain requirements if they have taken equivalent courses.
 The admission process includes completion of a special application form (Application for Non-Degree Student), application fee, official transcripts, interview and audition.
 Placement examinations may be necessary.
-All clinical training and proficiency requirements apply to online and campus equivalency students and campus undergraduate students.
+All clinical training requirements, proficiency requirements, and academic standards that apply to degree-seeking students also apply to equivalency students (campus and online formats).
 Music therapy faculty will determine possible course exemptions upon review of transcripts; such decisions will be guided by review of the requirements of both the American Music Therapy Association and the National Association of Schools of Music.